 The first Europeans to arrive at the crossing were Spanish explorers led by Hernando de Alarcon and Melchior Diaz.
-In 1540, the expeditions navigated up the Colorado River from the Sea of Cortez and found thriving communities along the riverbanks near the crossing.
+In 1540, the expeditions navigated the Colorado River from the Sea of Cortez and found thriving communities along the riverbanks near the crossing.
 These Spanish explorers coined the name Yuma.
 Noticing how the Native Americans’ cooking fires filled the valley with smoke, the Spanish called the Indians the Yumas, stemming from the Spanish word for smoke, humo.

 After the first Spanish explorers came, others continued to travel the region.
 Father Eusebio Kino’s interest was in building missions and converting the native peoples to Christianity around the middle of the 17th century.
 Then in 1774, Juan Bautista de Anza traversed the crossing in search of a practical overland route from Mexico to northern California for New Spain.
 He arrived at Yuma in January and established friendly relations with the Quechan tribe, who controlled the crossing, allowing future Spanish settlers safe passage across the river.
-Anza’s trail and the Yuma crossing opened the route for further Spanish settlement in Alta (or upper) California.
-As use of the crossing increased, the Spanish felt it necessary to control the crossing, although this strained the Quechan relations leading to a rebellion in 1781.
+Anza’s trail and the Yuma crossing opened the route for a further Spanish settlement in Alta (or upper) California.
+As the use of the crossing increased, the Spanish felt it necessary to control the crossing, although this strained the Quechan relations leading to a rebellion in 1781.
 After the Quechan destroyed the Spanish settlement at the crossing, the Spanish never again tried to control the Quechan or the Yuma Crossing.

-With the increase in traffic, the U.S. Army took notice of the importance of the site and in 1852, established Fort Yuma on Indian Hill, overlooking the crossing.
+With the increase in traffic, the U.S. Army took notice of the importance of the site and, in 1852, established Fort Yuma on Indian Hill, overlooking the crossing.
 In the 1860s, the U.S. Army created the Quartermaster Depot to supply the new American Southwest outposts and shipped freight and supplies by sea and up the Colorado River by steamships to reach the depot.
-At any one time, the warehouse held a six-month supply of food, clothing, ammunition and other necessities for forts in Arizona, Nevada, Utah, New Mexico, and Texas.
+At any one time, the warehouse held a six-month supply of food, clothing, ammunition, and other necessities for forts in Arizona, Nevada, Utah, New Mexico, and Texas.

-Just out of historic downtown is the Yuma Century Heights Conservancy Residential Historic District, the first suburban development in the area.
+Just out of the historic downtown is the Yuma Century Heights Conservancy Residential Historic District, the first suburban development in the area.
 Developed at the beginning of the 20th century, the neighborhood is an eclectic mix of Victorian architecture.
 During World War II, the Yuma area teemed with activity.
 Yuma Army Air Base opened and became one of the busiest flight schools in the nation.
 Once the war ended, development and growth moved out of the historic downtown, but in the last ten years, the community has been working hard to revitalize the downtown.

 Yuma Crossing National Heritage Area is a unit of the National Park System and a National Historic Landmark.
-It is located just off Interstate 8, halfway between San Diego, California and Phoenix, Arizona.
+It is just off Interstate 8, halfway between San Diego, California, and Phoenix, Arizona.
 Yuma Quartermasters Depot State Historic Park is located on North 4th Ave and has free admission.
 Yuma Territorial Prison State Historic Park is located at Giss Parkway and Prison Hill Rd.
 Pivot Point Interpretive Park is located where Madison Avenue meets the river.
-The East and West Wetlands, located near the Colorado River, also offer outdoor recreation activities.
+The East and West Wetlands, located near the Colorado River, also offers outdoor recreation activities.